Recommendations & References

 The bridge between IFS and somatic work.
 McConnell shows how the body’s sensations, movements and gestures carry parts — and how to work with them directly.

-Trauma & the Nervous System
+Imagination in Somatic Trauma Healing & Nervous System Regulation

 Bessel van der Kolk